AdaCore/gnatstudio/docs/users_guide/debugging.rst

 * :menuselection:`Debug --> Graph Display *selection*`

   Displays the selection (or by default the name under the pointer) in the data window.
-GPS automatically refreshes this value each time the process state changes (e.g after a step or a next command).
+GNAT Studio automatically refreshes this value each time the process state changes (e.g after a step or a next command).
 To freeze the display, click on the corresponding icon in the browser or use the contextual menu for that item (see :ref:`The_Variables_View`).